top of page

 About Me

-The Red Room is the result of the love and support of many people in my life, some of which are mentioned above, and many others can be found in the gallery section of this website.
+The Red Room is the result of the love and support of so many people over the years, some of which are mentioned above, and many others can be found in the gallery section of this website.
 Thank you so much for your time, your energy, your attention, and your kindness.
-Because of all of you, the Red Room has grown from a small studio at Gasworks Gallery at the north end of Lake Union, to a basement studio in Tacoma, Washington, to a portable darkroom setup that has travelled with me across the western US, to my current studio in the lower Queen Anne neighborhood of Seattle.
+The Red Room has grown from a small studio at Gasworks Gallery at the north end of Lake Union, to a basement studio in Tacoma, to a portable darkroom setup that has travelled with me across the western US, to my current studio in the lower Queen Anne neighborhood of Seattle.

 I look forward to sharing this medium with you.